scotws/TaliForth2/docs/manual.md

 This will print `10`.

+#### Labels, jumps, and branches

+The support for labels is currently very limited.
+An anonymous label can be marked with `->` (the "arrow") as a target for a backwards jump with `<j` (the "back jump".
+Note we are talking about the jump assembler instructions such as `JMP`, not the branch instructions such as `bra`.
+As a primitive example (that produces an endless loop):

+            : .nums
+            [ 0 lda.#
+            ->                      ; anonymous label
+            inc.a push-a pha ]      ; PHA required because u. will overwrite A u.
+            [ pla <j jmp ]          ; endless loop
+            ;

+Executing the word `.nums` will print numbers starting with 1 till 255 and then wrap.

+The directive `<j` is actually a dummy, or to put a bit more politely, syntactic sugar: The `jmp` instruction itself takes the value from the stack. `->` itself is nothing more than an immediate version of `here` and in fact shares the same assembler code.

+Disassembling `.nums` shows how this code works (addresses may vary):

+            99D      0 lda.#
+            99F        inc.a
+            9A0        dex
+            9A1        dex
+            9A2      0 sta.zx
+            9A4      1 stz.zx
+            9A6        pha
+            9A7   D676 jsr
+            9AA   D6C2 jsr
+            9AD     20 lda.#
+            9AF   8E18 jsr
+            9B2        pla
+            9B3    99F jmp

+-   Address specified by label `->` is `$099F`

+-   Address was picked up by `jmp` instruction

+Branches work similar.
+Instead of `<j` as a "back jump", we use `<b` as a "back branch".
+For example, this word takes a number of "a" to print (in slightly different notation):

+            : .na ( n -- )
+            [
+                  0 lda.zx
+                    tay
+            ->
+                 97 lda.#
+                    push-a
+                    phy
+            ]
+            emit
+            [
+                    ply
+                    dey
+                 <b bne
+                    inx
+                    inx
+            ]
+            ;

+-   `LDA 0,X` in traditional notation

+-   Assembler version of `drop`

+Looking at the assembler code with `see`, we can see that the branch instruction takes $F2 as an operand.

+Currently, there is no mechanism that checks to see if the operand is in the correct range for a branch.
+It is assumed that the assembler will be used only for small code snippets where this will not be a problem.

 #### Even simpler ways to insert assembler code

 Probably the very simplest way is to add the opcodes and operands directly with the `c,` instruction.

 Tali Forth also provides a special word called `hexstore` to add strings of numbers.

 #### Pseudo-instructions and macros